alphabetical guide to the Rotary

 District Governor Elect (DGE) Next year’s DG formally elected to that post at the RI Convention.
 He or she will have been a District Officer and, for 12 months, the District Governor Nominee,

 District Grant Awarded by Foundation through the District Foundation committee to a Club project which satisfies one or more of the criteria for areas of focus.
-To qualify for a grant the Club must have met its annual giving target and have 2 members qualified in the Rotary New Grants Model (normally the President and Foundation Lead).
-Training is given at District Assembly
+To qualify for a grant the Club must have completed a Memorandum of Understanding which details the conditions attached to the grant by The Rotary Foundation and have 2 members qualified Grants Management (normally the President and Foundation Lead).
+Training is given at District Assembly but since 2019 has been online due to the effect of Covid-19.

 Dress code Uppingham has a casual dress code apart from occasional formal events.
 Many clubs require jacket and tie.

-Every Rotarian Every Year (EREY) is the Foundation scheme to encourage individual donations of $100 from every Rotarian every year.
+Every Rotarian Every Year (EREY) is the Foundation scheme to encourage individual donations from every Rotarian every year.
 EREY is internationally popular.
-Uppingham meets this donation requirement from general fundraising and thus does not participate in EREY.
+The Club encourages members to donate £4 per month to Foundation which with the benefit of GiftAid makes £60pa a substantial part of the $100 obligation.

 Examination of Accounts Our accounts are examined annually by either one (if professionally qualified) or 2 Rotarians and certified as such to both the Club General Meeting and District Treasurer.